CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/1800-1899/1823-find-the-winner-of-the-circular-game.md

 ---

 ## Problem Description
 There are n friends that are playing a game.
 The friends are sitting in a circle and are numbered from 1 to n in clockwise order.
-More formally, moving clockwise from the ith friend brings you to the $(i+1)^{th}$ friend for `1 <= i < n`, and moving clockwise from the nth friend brings you to the 1st friend.
+More formally, moving clockwise from the ith friend brings you to the friend , and moving clockwise from the nth friend brings you to the 1st friend.

 ### Examples